City Cemetery Heritage Project

 Our biodiversity plan includes provision for a range of actions such as improving habitat connectivity through planting of species-rich hedgerows, revision of management practises in designated areas to develop and maintain species-rich wildflower areas and various proposals to enhance the biodiversity in the stream that transacts the site.

 Promotion to encourage more people, both local and tourists, to visit the site

 We want to ensure that as many people as possible visit City Cemetery and take advantage of its rich heritage, be that by using the interactive research stations to find out more about the history of the site or to trace their own family history.
 We also want people to use the new visitor centre for a range of purposes.

 We are developing an ongoing activity plan and volunteering plan that will enable local people to be part of the ongoing development of this project in many different areas.

 We will publicise all opportunities on our website and we’ll work with partner organisations to spread the word to local people.

-Work is underway and is expected to be completed by autumn 2021.
+Work is underway and is expected to be completed by winter 2021.

 In line with industry health and safety guidance, additional hygiene and social distancing measures are in place to keep workers and the public safe during the COVID-19 pandemic.